 MaxEnt Model Training & Tuning: A Python GIS Pipeline for Ecological Workflows

 Species distribution modeling requires rigorous computational pipelines to translate occurrence records into actionable habitat suitability surfaces.
-When working with presence-only ecological data, Species Distribution Modeling with MaxEnt remains the industry standard due to its robust handling of sampling bias and flexible environmental response curves.
+When working with presence-only ecological data, Species Distribution Modeling with MaxEnt remains widely used due to its robust handling of sampling bias and flexible environmental response curves.
 However, default software configurations rarely align with the spatial heterogeneity of managed forest stands, riparian corridors, or fragmented wildlife habitats.
 This workflow details a reproducible Python-based approach to MaxEnt model training & tuning, emphasizing parameter optimization, spatial cross-validation, and automated raster processing for conservation planning and forestry operations.

 Spatial Filtering and Occurrence Curation